cloudfoundry/bosh-windows-stemcell-builder/README.md

 ### Licenses

 Portions of the provisioning scripts were adapted from the [packer-windows](https://github.com/joefitzgerald/packer-windows) project.
 A copy of the packer-windows license is located [here](vsphere/scripts/LICENSE).

+### GCP

+Currently uses a hand built image as a base.
+GCP does not currently have a way to turn on winrm, thus we need to do this manually for our base image.